lm-sys/lm-sys.github.io/blog/2023-11-20-lookaheaddecoding.md

 previewImg: /images/blog/laattention/acc-demo.gif
 ---

+**TL;DR:** We introduce a new, exact decoding algorithm, ***lookahead decoding***, for LLM inference.
+Lookahead decoding parallelizes autoregressive decoding by extracting and verifying n-grams using the LLM based on Jacobi iteration.
+Lookahead decoding operates **without** a draft model or a data store, and linearly reduces the number of decoding steps in relation to the logarithm of the FLOPs invested per step.

+## Introduction
 Large language models (LLMs) like GPT-4 and LLaMA are rapidly reinventing today's applications, but their inference -- based on autoregressive decoding -- is very slow and difficult to optimize.
-Each autoregressive decoding step generates only one token at a time; as a result, the latency of an LLM request primarily depends on the response length of the request, or equipvalently the number of decoding steps.
+Each autoregressive decoding step generates only one token at a time; as a result, the latency of an LLM request primarily depends on the response length of the request, or equivalently the number of decoding steps.
 Making matters worse, each decoding step cannot effectively leverages the parallel processing capabilities of modern GPUs, often leading to GPU underutilization.
 This challenges many real world LLM applications that prioritize rapid response time, such as chatbots and personal assistants, which require frequently generating *long sequences with low latency*.

 One way to accelerate autoregressive decoding is [speculative decoding](https://arxiv.org/abs/2211.17192) (including [Medusa](https://sites.google.com/view/medusa-llm) and [OSD](https://arxiv.org/abs//2310.07177)), which employ a "guess-and-verify" strategy: a smaller draft model predicts several potential future tokens, and the original LLM then verifies these guesses in parallel.
-These apporaches can opportunistically reduce the number of decoding steps and, consequently lower latency.
+These approaches can opportunistically reduce the number of decoding steps and, consequently lower latency.
 However, they face several limitations.
 First, the maximum speedup that speculative decoding based methods can achieve is limited by the *token acceptance rate*, or equivalently how accurately the draft model can predict the main model's outputs.
 Second, creating an accurate draft model is non-trivial, often requiring extra training and careful tuning; Incoparating these draft models into real LLM services may introduce new complications.

 In this blogpost, we introduce a new, exact decoding algorithm, **Lookahead Decoding**, designed to address these challenges.
-The key observation enabling lookahead decoding is: although it is infeasible to immediately decode multiple next tokens in one step, an LLM can indeed generate multiple, disjoint, yet plausible [n-grams]((https://en.wikipedia.org/wiki/N-gram)) in parallel.
+The key observation enabling lookahead decoding is: although it is infeasible to immediately decode multiple next tokens in one step, an LLM can indeed generate multiple disjoint [n-grams]((https://en.wikipedia.org/wiki/N-gram)) in parallel.
 These n-grams could potentially fit into future positions of the generated sequence.
 In lookahead decoding, an LLM first generates multiple, disjoint n-grams *in parallel*.
 This is achieved by viewing [autoregressive decoding as a process of solving nonlinear equations](https://proceedings.mlr.press/v139/song21a/song21a.pdf), and modernizing the classic [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method) for parallel decoding.
 These n-grams are captured and later verified -- if deemed suitable, are incorporated into the ongoing sequence generation.

 Lookahead decoding is able to generate n-grams in each step, as opposed to producing just one token, hence it can reduce the number of decoding steps -- generating N tokens in fewer than N steps.
 In fact, lookahead decoding stands out because it: